 Most massage therapists use hypoallergenic massage oils or lotions.
 However, if you have sensitivity to certain types of oils or lotion please bring it to the massage therapist’s attention as most practitioners have an assortment of oils and lotions on hand.

 The average full-body massage treatment lasts approximately one hour.
 A half-hour appointment only allows time for a partial massage session, such as neck and shoulders, back or legs and feet.
-Many people prefer a 60- to 90-minute session for optimal relaxation.
+Many people prefer a 1 to 2 hour session for optimal relaxation.
 Always allow relaxation time prior to and after the session.